 From this point of view, gender is understood as a target group in which different buyer personas, i.e. prototypes of buyers - can be identified.

 Gender-specific differences in consumer behavior

-Naturally, everybody goes through a certain decision-making process before deciding to buy a product.
+Research assumes different decision-making processes.
 The purchasing process can be divided into five phases:

-As shown in the above graphic, women tend to go through a spiraling thought process when purchasing items, passing through individual decision phases several times.
-A typically ‘feminine’ approach is to find a perfect solution to their problem.
-A ‘feminine’ decision is usually determined by a detailed list of criteria, which can often change.
-A woman’s decision-making process is usually more complex and lengthier than that of men.
-Ultimately, the product must satisfy the woman’s requirements in as many ways as possible.
-Furthermore, if a woman finds a satisfactory product, they still won’t necessarily buy it straight away: 61% of women visit several stores before making a final decision about their purchase.
+Women tend to often go through a spiraling thought process when purchasing items, passing through individual decision phases several times.
+Their approach is to find a perfect solution to their problem.
+A decision is usually determined by a detailed list of criteria, which can often change.

 How does gender marketing work?

 Gender marketing encompasses every aspect of sales, incorporating the gender-specific demands of consumers in the production process, distribution, as well as communications strategies.
 A successful marketing mix usually uses the following seven marketing tools: product (product policy), price (price policy), place (distribution policy), promotion (communication policy), personnel (personnel policy), process (equipment policy), and physical facilities.

 Product, place, promotion, and personnel are particularly interesting factors when it comes to gender marketing, as advertisers can tailor these areas to the different demands and preferences of men and women.
 In the following, we explain how you can use gender marketing to advertise and sell your goods and services successfully.